aeonSolutions/AeonLabs-Monitor-Fresh-Reinforced-concrete-Hardening-Strength-maturity/README.md

 - Whilte for Data Measurements (SCL pin)

 ## Firmware Code
+Anyone can program a custom firmware code to run on this smart DAQ device able to do fresh concrete LIVE monitoring.

-The firmware C code is freely available and is compatible with Tensilica's Xtensa LX6/7 microprocessors.
+I have available here on Github a firmware C code compatible with Tensilica's Xtensa LX6/7 microprocessors.
 Files are located in the folder "[Firmware Code](https://github.com/aeonSolutions/openScienceResearch-Smart-DAQ-Device-able-to-Upload-Live-Experimental-Sensor-Data-to-a-Data-Repo/tree/main/Firmware%20Code)".
 This firmware code is ready to do concrete maturity sensor measurements and upload measured sensor data to a repository on a Dataverse.
 For more info see [www.dataverse.org](http://www.dataverse.org)

 <br>